 The latest donation came from Katherine Cross to cover 40 units of antivenom that have been distributed in schools and communities of the Kogi, Kankuamo, Wiwa and Arhuaco.

-The antivenom campaign is in full swing, we are still in need to provide more communities, about 40,000 people strong,with this valuable resource.
+The antivenom campaign is in full swing, but we are still in need to provide more communities, which total about 40,000 people strong,with this valuable resource.
 Small-scale donations have already been made, but will not be enough to cover the extension of the project.

 The GREAT BALANCE is endorsing educational activities to increase awareness and respect for nature, which is an important part of the traditional wisdom of the indigenous Tayrona peoples, by teaching through real life examples.
 In the Arhuaco tradition, for example, whenever it is necessary to cut down a tree, one must immediately plant another tree of the same kind nearby, and, similarly, if a wild animal harms a human, a ceremony is to be held as a kind of mediation between the humans and the animals.